cmda-bt/pt-course-19-20/week-1.md

 #### Description

-Take ± 15 minutes to [Try Git][try-git] through GitHub’s interactive tutorial.
+Take ± 15 minutes to [learn Git][katacoda] through Katacoda's interactive tutorial.
 It’s pretty sweet.
-Follow it until you see “Congratulations”.
+Follow scenario 1 (and 2 if you have enough time).

 #### Tips